Shrewsbury and Welshpool Railway

-The Shrewsbury and Welshpool Railway (S&WR) is a standard gauge railway which connects the towns of Shrewsbury and Welshpool.
+The Shrewsbury and Welshpool Railway (S&WR), formally named the Shrewsbury and Welchpool Railway, is a standard gauge railway which connects the towns of Shrewsbury and Welshpool.
 It opened in 1861 and the majority of the railway continues in use.

 History

 Incorporation

-The S&WR was incorporated in an Act of Parliament in 1856.
+The Shrewsbury and Welshpool Railway was incorporated by an act of Parliament, the Shrewsbury and Welchpool Railway Act 1856 (19 & 20 Vict. c. cxxxii).
 Although initially an independent company, the line was to be operated and maintained by the London and North Western Railway (LNWR).

 Opening

-Construction under the Act began in 1859, and by 1861 the line from Shrewsbury to Minsterley was completed, and opened on 14 February 1861.
+Construction began in 1859, and by 1861 the line from Shrewsbury to Minsterley was completed, and opened on 14 February 1861.
 Construction of the main line to Welshpool was completed later in 1861 and officially opened on 27 January 1862.